Feature-Based Software Design Pattern Detection: Introduction

-In this paper, we introduce Feature-Based Design Pattern Detection (DPD$_F$) that uses source code features - both structural and lexical, and employs machine learning classifiers to predict a wider range of design patterns, with higher accuracy compared to the state-of-the-art.
-Our approach builds a call graph and extract 15 source code features to generate a Software Syntactic and Lexical Representation (SSLR).
-The SSLR provides the lexical and syntactic information of the Java files as well as the relationships between the files' classes, methods etc., in the natural language form.
-Using this SSLR, we build a word-space geometrical model of Java files by applying the \emph{Word2Vec} algorithm.
-We train a supervised machine learning classifier, DPD$_F$ on design patterns using the labelled set and a geometrical model for recognising twelve commonly used object-oriented software design patterns.
+In this paper, we introduce a Feature-Based Design Pattern Detection (DPD$_F$) approach that uses source code features - both structural and lexical, and employs machine learning classifiers to predict a wide range of GOF design patterns, with higher accuracy compared to the state-of-the-art.
+Machine learning has been applied for DPD in the past, e.g., \citep{Fontana:2011}, however our approach is the first to employ lexical-based code features.
+DPD$_F$ builds a call graph and extracts 15 source code features to generate a Software Syntactic and Lexical Representation (SSLR).
+The SSLR provides the lexical and syntactic information of the Java files as well as the relationships between the files' classes, methods etc., in a natural language form.
+Using SSLR as an input, we build a word-space geometrical model of Java files by applying the \emph{Word2Vec} algorithm.
+We train a supervised machine learning classifier, DPD$_F$ on design patterns using the labelled dataset and a geometrical model for recognising twelve commonly used GOF software design patterns.

-To evaluate our approach, we label a corpus of 1,400 Java files, which we refer to as 'DPD$_F$ Corpus'.
-DPD$_F$ corpus is extracted from a publicly available \textit{'Github Java Corpus'}~\citep{Allamanis:2013}.
-To facilitate the labelling, we use an online tool \textit{'CodeLabeller'}, where expert raters were asked to label design patterns.
-We statistically evaluate the performance of DPD$_F$ by calculating the Precision, Recall and F1-Score measures and compare our approach to two existing software design pattern detection approaches, \textit{'FeatureMaps'} and \textit{'MARPLE-DPD'}.
-Empirical results show that our approach is effective in recognising twelve object-oriented software design patterns with high Precision (78\%) and low error rate (22\%).
-Furthermore DPD$_F$ outperforms the state-of-the-art methods FeatureMaps \& MARPLE-DPD by 30\% and 10\% respectively in terms of Precision.
+To evaluate our approach, we label a corpus of 1,300 Java files extracted from a publicly available Github Java Corpus~\citep{Allamanis:2013}, which we refer to as DPD$_F$ Corpus.
+We use an online tool \textit{'CodeLabeller'}\footnote{\url{www.codelabeller.org}, verified on 08-10-21}~\citep{Chen:2021}, where expert raters labelled design patterns.
+We statistically evaluate the performance of DPD$_F$ by calculating the Precision, Recall and F1-Score measures and compare our approach to two existing software design pattern detection approaches, namely \textit{FeatureMaps} and \textit{MARPLE-DPD}.
+Empirical results show that our approach is effective in recognising twelve GOF software design patterns with high Precision (80\%) and low error rate (20\%).
+Furthermore DPD$_F$ outperforms the state-of-the-art approaches FeatureMaps \& MARPLE-DPD by 35\% and 15\% respectively in terms of Precision.